Annual Salary

 You can get into this job through:

-You can do a foundation degree, higher national diploma or a degree in specialist make-up techniques like:
+You can do a foundation degree, higher national diploma or a degree in make-up, such as:

-Subjects that show that you are creative and have good communication skills can be useful for getting on to university make-up artistry courses.
+Subjects that show your creativity can be useful for getting on to university make-up artistry courses.

-These could include:art and design; performing arts; drama or theatre studies
+These include:art and design; performing arts; drama or theatre studies

 You'll usually need: